(also known as an EDS NOTE or “Trash Line“)

-- For this reason, keep the slug simple and keep it to what you know at the time, so it is unlikely to need changing (e.g. RURITANIA-BLAST/ rather than RURITANIA-BOMB/).
+- Keep the slug simple and keep it to what you know at the time, so it is unlikely to need changing (e.g. RURITANIA-BLAST/ rather than RURITANIA-BOMB/).

 - Generally, USE TWO WORDS for the packaging slug so that you can distinguish different stories about the same company or country.

-- Don’t guess a slug if updating an earlier story.
-Do a Lynx Search on the slug or do a search on Kobra/Eikon and see what slug was used previously and be consistent.
+- SON'T GUESS A SLUG IF UPDATING A STORY.
+Do a Lynx Search on the slug or do a search on Eikon and see what slug was used previously and be consistent.

 - A trunk story (update or wrapup) does NOT have a wild slug.
-Use only the packaging slug for trunk updates and wrap-ups – nothing goes after the / for updates or wrapups except the story format information in parentheses.
+Use only the packaging slug for trunk updates and wrap-ups.
+Nothing follows the forward slash for updates or wrapups except the story format information in parentheses.

 - All slugs should carry a forward slash / even if there is no wild slug.